Iowa State vs. DePaul College Basketball Predictions & Picks - December 1

 Iowa State Performance Insights

-- The Cyclones outscore opponents by 24.7 points per game (posting 80.6 points per game, 78th in college basketball, and allowing 55.9 per contest, fourth in college basketball) and have a +173 scoring differential.
+- The Cyclones are outscoring opponents by 24.7 points per game with a +173 scoring differential overall.
+They put up 80.6 points per game (78th in college basketball) and allow 55.9 per outing (fourth in college basketball).

-- Iowa State wins the rebound battle by 9.0 boards on average.
-It collects 35.1 rebounds per game, 110th in college basketball, while its opponents grab 26.1.
+- Iowa State wins the rebound battle by nine boards on average.
+It collects 35.1 rebounds per game, which ranks 109th in college basketball, while its opponents grab 26.1 per outing.

-- Iowa State hits 6.0 three-pointers per game (284th in college basketball), 1.6 fewer than its opponents.
+- Iowa State connects on 6 three-pointers per game (283rd in college basketball) while shooting 31.3% from deep (247th in college basketball).
+It is making 1.6 fewer threes per contest than its opponents, who drain 7.6 per game while shooting 32.5%.

+- The Cyclones rank 34th in college basketball by averaging 104.8 points per 100 possessions on offense, and defensively are fourth in college basketball, allowing 72.6 points per 100 possessions.

-- Iowa State has committed 7.8 fewer turnovers than its opponents, averaging 9.9 (51st in college basketball) while forcing 17.7 (eighth in college basketball).
+- Iowa State has committed 7.8 fewer turnovers per game than its opponents, averaging 9.9 (52nd in college basketball play) while forcing 17.7 (sixth in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.